 - Place the biscuits in a food processor and process until the biscuits resembles fine breadcrumbs.
 Mix in the melted butter

-- Press the biscuit crumbs into the lined pan, using the back of a measuring cup.
+- Press the biscuit crumbs into the lined pan, using the back of a measuring cup or spatula.
 You can press some onto the sides of the pan.
-Set aside
+Refrigerate whilst preparing the filling

 - Place the chocolate in a microwave safe bowl and heat for 30 seconds at a time.
 Until completely melted.
 Stir until smooth and allow to cool